GoogleChrome/web.dev/src/site/content/en/blog/vitals-spa-faq/index.md

 gaps](#what-is-google-doing-to-ensure-mpas-do-not-have-an-unfair-advantage-compared-to-spas).

 {% Aside %}
-Update: The work is anow available for sites to experiment with.
+Update: The work is now available for sites to experiment with.
 See the [Experimenting with measuring soft navigations](https://developer.chrome.com/blog/soft-navigations-experiment/) post for more details.
 {% endAside %}